ashutoshxhq/namora/README.md

-# Metaloop AI Monorepo
+# Execute AI Monorepo
-Metaloop AI will help automate knowledge based work using technologies like LLMs , Serverless, Vector Databases etc.
+Execute AI will help automate knowledge work using AI and other technologies like LLMs , Serverless, Vector Databases etc.